BLACK HELICOPTERS

 "In winter, remember..."

 Just then, a florid-faced Jayhawker in crisply pressed camouflage called out "Charlie!
-Charlie!" and elbowed his way through the people, sticking his hand out at Glenn.
+Charlie!" and elbowed his way through the people, sticking his hand out at Glenn, then withdrawing it to give the elbow bump… de rigueur since Coronavirus Stage Five, two variants ago.

 In other words, a total waste of time.

-"Git along now, boy," Washburn said, "Rinker and Prohl are having a sit down with Rayna.
+"Git along now, boy," Washburn said, "Rinker and Prohl are having a sit down with Rayna, they’ll tell me what to do when they get back, and I’ll tell you.
 That's some lotta woman, right Glenn?"
 The Tillerman delegate's eyebrows bounced up and down frumiously, reminding him of a portly Colonel in some Groucho Marx militia.
-Glenn waved a dispirited farewell and drifted, for the moment, in the push and pull of the Convention crowd, while the sonorous tones of Morton Scow resounded...
+Glenn waved a dispirited farewell and drifted, for the moment, in the push and pull of the Convention crowd, while the familiar tomes in the sonorous tones of Morton Scow resounded...

 "Our boys contest valiantly for American principles in Costa Rica, but what are these principles?
 Small depositors... looking to their banks and seeing their life's savings taxed away, asking 'why?'
 Bureaucrats on the table... our family dinner table!... licking themselves like pussies so fat they'll never catch one single, miserable rat!
-Speaking of which, Osama and Comandante Cuatro, kicking back and laughing at us, stupid Americans!
-And the drugs, and crime, environmental degradation... crises that must never be forgotten.
-The ignorant, the opportunists and, as Jack Parnell calls them, termites... gnawing away at our American values... all of these entropic forces, holding the public in their grasp.
+Speaking of which, Zazzbo and Comandante Cuatro, still kicking back and laughing at us, stupid Americans!
+And the drugs, and crime and climate; race riots, moral and environmental degradation and new waves of Soviet, Chinese and Iranian aggression... crises that must never be forgotten.
+Monkeypox, pardon my political incorrectness!
+The ignorant, the opportunists and, as Jack Parnell calls them, termites... gnawing away at our American values... debt, unemployment, those Wall Street shenanigans… all of these entropic forces, grasping the public in their grasp.
 Who will rise up to break this deathlock?"

-The Congressman stepped back, lifting up his hands in a gesture that a Big Eight referee might make after...what was it, a field goal?
+The Congressman stepped back, lifting up his hands in a gesture that a Big Eight referee might make after...what would it be, a field goal?
 A shoveling motion, begging a reply, which thundered forth from the rafters of Masty Hall, perhaps half-filled, now...
 Glenn admitted, right on cue, right on time to the shoveling of the bulldada...

 "That's right!"
-Scow cried out, stepping forward again.
+Scow cried out, stepping forward again to echo the roar.
 "We will!
 We will!"

 RETURN to "BLACK HELICOPTERS" directory